tharwin-carr/todotmf/README.md

   </li>
 </ul>

-Possible Improvements:
+## Possible Improvements:

   <ul>
     <li>
-      The CSS could use some work.
-I am going to go back and challenge myself to make the app look better
+      For the most part, I kept the CSS the same.
+I could possibly improve the project by adding a personal styling touch.
     </li>
   </ul>